9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 Most compression tools automatically maintain the aspect ratios when resizing images.
 If the one you’re using does not, consider migrating to one that prioritizes aspect ratio preservation.
 Alternatively, adjust the settings manually.

-Look for a compression tool with batch-processing capabilities to compress images in bulk online.
+Look for a compression tool with batch-processing capabilities to batch compress online.
 Popular tools like Adobe Photoshop and GIMP have user-friendly interfaces and bulk compression options.

 Compression tools often have adjustable settings, allowing you to control image quality.
 Depending on the quality you’re looking for, you can also choose between lossy and lossless compression.

-Look for these features in an online compression tool to compress images in bulk.
+Look for these features in an online compression tool to bulk compress images.

 Regardless of the tool used, the goal is to balance between reducing the file size and maintaining an acceptable visual quality.